Conclusion of Segou Well Project – Senegal

-Finally at 10 meters they hit water and a cement wall was built around the well.
+Finally, at 10 meters they hit the water and a cement wall was built around the well.
 However, the water table continued to drop over the course of the dry season and the well went dry.

 Collectively all parties involved in the project decided that it was not safe to send another digger down the well without lining it with cement.
 Even ten meters below the surface they were still pulling out large rocks and if a rock up high was knocked loose while the digger was in the bottom, there would be nowhere for him to go.

 As it stands now, there is water in the well for half of the year during and after the rainy season.
 My community counterparts have already planned on lining the well and digging it deeper when they are able to build up enough funds through their business, which the well supports.